 Unitarian Universalist Beliefs

-UUism is creedless religion, meaning that we do not require members to adhere to dogma, or a specific belief system.
+UUism is a creedless religion, meaning that we do not require members to adhere to dogma, or a specific belief system.
 We celebrate diversity of beliefs while we affirm and promote seven principles:

 - The inherent worth and dignity of every person;